Why do so many people use food to train dogs? Have they forgotten how to train dogs without it? Is dog training with treats really necessary?

 For almost a decade, I have been transitioning to modern dog training methods.

-Learning to train dogs using positive reinforcement and increasingly avoiding aversives of any kind has been an amazing journey.
+Learning to train dogs using positive reinforcement and increasingly avoiding aversives of any kind is an amazing journey.

-It has also been a steep learning curve, and I have had to unlearn a lot of old habits, but the process has been and still is an extraordinary and joyful one.
+It can also a steep learning curve, and I have had to unlearn a lot of old habits, but the process has been and still is an extraordinary and joyful one.

 What is driving the change to modern training?